-It’s a new year and that means that no matter what happened last year, you can start over with a clean slate.
-Here are five things that you can start doing in 2015 to better your financial picture and start on a path toward achieving your financial goals.
+There is no reason to wait to get financially fit.
+You can start over right now with a clean slate and start moving forward.
+Here are five things that you can start doing to better your financial picture and start on a path toward achieving your financial goals.

 Debt can be debilitating.
 That’s why my wife and I decided to pay off $52,000 in debt in 18 months.
 We were tired of being in debt and we knew that it was possible to pay it off if we developed a plan.
 I recommend using the Debt Snowball as a powerful and effective way to pay off your debt.
 It works like this: list your debts smallest to largest and pay minimum payments on everything, except the smallest debt.
 Once your smallest debt has been paid off, begin working on your next largest debt, and so on.
 This will help you build momentum since you are seeing debts disappear as you pay them off.

 Everyone wants to have extra money left over at the end of each month, but actually making sure it happens is another story.
 Creating a budget is a great way to take control of your finances so that you decide where your money goes each month, and therefore have money left over to work with.
 It doesn’t have to be a long process either.
 Here is a video to help you put together a budget in less than 10 minutes.
 One way to make sure that you can stick to your budget is to use coupon codes from a site like DontPayFull.com.
 This will help you reduce your expenses so that you can stay on track.
 Why pay more if you don’t have to?

 3. Automate your retirement savings